audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.github_repository}}/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the
+{{ cookiecutter.repository_name }} could always use more documentation, whether as part of the
-official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts,
+official {{ cookiecutter.repository_name }} docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.github_repository }}/issues.
+The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.remote_username }}/{{ cookiecutter.repository_slug }}/issues.

 If you are proposing a feature: